AdguardTeam/KnowledgeBaseDNS/docs/dns-client/configuration.md

     **Example:** `true`

-- `size`: The maximum size of the DNS results cache as human-readable data size.
+- `size`: The maximum size of the DNS result cache as human-readable data size.
 It must be greater than zero if `enabled` is `true`.

     **Example:** `128MB`